 argument and returns its integer part and its proper fractional part:

-Sometimes we want to use the values of a multiple-valued expression in some further computation instead of returning them directly.
-The fact that a multiple-valued expression cannot be used as an argument in a procedure call makes it difficult to do this.
+So how do we use expressions that return more than one value?
+We can certainly just see the results by typing the multiple-valued expression at the Scheme prompt.
+However, we sometimes want to use the values of a multiple-valued expression in some further computation instead of returning them directly.
+The fact that a multiple-valued expression cannot be used as an argument in a procedure call makes it difficult to use the multiple values.

 Scheme's solution is another primitive procedure,